PlanktoScope/device-pkgs/reference.md

 #### `provides` subsection

-This subsection of the `host` section specifies the resources ambiently provided by the Docker host.
+This optional subsection of the `host` section specifies the resources ambiently provided by the Docker host.
 Here is an example of a `provides` section:

 ```yaml
 provides: